 Around The World in Twelve Weeks.

 The Department of Community Service and Philanthropy has created the new Cultural Exchange program to connect Kendall-Whittier elementary students with TU’s international student organization.
-Every other Friday starting from February 17, each organization will send a group to Kendall Whittier to introduce its country and culture through unique yet interesting activities such as singing ineractive presenatation, national anthem, dancing traditional dances or simple activity like coloring.
-The groups will be working with 70-80enthusiastic students ranging from first to fifth grade.
-The department chair, Sophie Htet Htet Aye, and her team, initiated this program in the hope of allowing the students to experience various cultures and background through fun activities.
+Every other Friday starting from February 17, each organization will send a group to Kendall Whittier to introduce its country and culture through unique yet interesting activities such as singing, interactive presenatation, national anthem, dancing traditional dances or simple activity like coloring.
+The groups will be working with 70-80 enthusiastic students ranging from first to fifth grade.

 Week 1: Soarin' over indonesia